Victory-class multi-role combat vessel: Capabilities

 MINDEF has stated that the MRCV will perform two main functions: to carry out the combat operations typical of a modern frigate and act as the "mothership" for an array of unmanned forces, with the ability to deploy unmanned aerial vehicles, unmanned surface vessels, and autonomous underwater vehicles.
 In 2019, the RSN said that the MRCV was planned to embark the Venus 16 USV.

 Its mission bay contains room for eight mission modules, enabling the MRCV's weapon complement and embarked assets to be customized and upgraded according to operational needs, including humanitarian assistance and disaster relief (HADR) missions.
 There will be two launch and recovery systems (LARS) for small craft, one on the port side and the other at the stern.
 It also has a built-in simulator, reducing the reliance on shore-based facilities for training.

+Integrated full electric propulsion (IFEP) supplied by GE Vernova will power the MRCV's propulsion and combat systems.
+While IFEP can be powered by both diesel engines and gas turbines simultaneously, DSTA opted against the latter to avoid the need for a new maintenance and training program, as the rest of the RSN is exclusively diesel-powered.
+This results in the MRCV's lower top speed and acceleration, which DSTA judged is offset by the use of automation and autonomous platforms.
 Its powerplant is reported to be capable of generating 30MW of electricity.

+Armaments

+The main gun of the MRCV will be the STRALES 76mm Guided Gun, developed by Leonardo.
+Leonardo also offered the Hitrole for the secondary gun armament, but lost out to Rafael's Typhoon Mk-30c 30mm Remotely-Controlled Weapon System.

+The MRCV is expected to embark a mixture of VL MICA NG and Aster 30 Block 1 NT surface-to-air missiles, variants which are currently in use on the Independence-class littoral mission vessels and Formidable-class frigates respectively, making it the first RSN platform to utilize both.
+While the MRCV's surface-to-surface missile has not been announced, Naval News reported in 2023 that the Blue Spear surface-to-surface missile, in joint development between ST Engineering and Israel Aerospace Industries, has been chosen.

+As of 2023, EuroTorp's MU90 Impact and Leonardo's A244 torpedo were under consideration for the MRCV's underwater warfare suite.

+Sensors

+Four active electronically scanned arrays can be integrated into the forward mast; the Sea Fire multifunction radar will be provided by Thales.
+Electro-Optical/Infra-Red (EO/IR) camera equipment will be provided by Safran.